-I, MATT KEAN, Minister for Energy and Environment, pursuant to section 167(4) of the Electricity Supply Act 1995, approve the Energy Savings Scheme (Amendment No. 1) Rule 2020 (Amendment Rule) attached to this notice.
+I, MATT KEAN, Minister for Energy, pursuant to subsection 70(1) of Schedule 4A of the Electricity Supply Act 1995, approve the Energy Savings Scheme (Amendment No. 1) Rule 2021 (Amendment Rule) attached to this notice.

-The Amendment Rule commences on 30 March 2020 and amends the Energy Savings Scheme Rule of 2009.
+The Amendment Rule takes effect the day it is published in the NSW Government Gazette and amends the Energy Savings Scheme Rule of 2009.

-This notice of approval of the Amendment Rule is provided pursuant to section 167(5)(a) of the Electricity Supply Act 1995.
+This notice of approval of the Amendment Rule is provided pursuant to subsection 70(5)(a) of Schedule 4A of the Electricity Supply Act 1995.

-A copy of the amended Energy Savings Scheme Rule of 2009 may also be obtained through the website administered by the NSW Department of Planning, Industry and Environment at https://energy.nsw.gov.au/government-and-regulation/energy-savings-scheme.
+A copy of the amended Energy Savings Scheme Rule of 2009 may also be obtained through the website administered by the NSW Department of Planning and Environment at https://energy.nsw.gov.au/government-and-regulation/energy-security-safeguard/energy-savings-scheme.

-Dated this Monday 16th day of December 2019.
+Dated this 2 1st day of Tanaary 2022.

-The Hon MATT KEAN, MP Minister for Energy and Environment
+The Hon MATT KEAN, MP

+Minister for Energy